ryansmcgee/seirsplus/README.md

 All model parameter values, including the interaction network and (optional) quarantine network, are set in the call to the ```SEIRSGraphModel``` constructor.
 The interaction network ```G``` and the basic SEIR parameters ```beta```, ```sigma```, and ```gamma``` are the only required arguments.
 All other arguments represent parameters for optional extended model dynamics; these optional parameters take default values that turn off their corresponding dynamics when not provided in the constructor.

-For clarity and ease of customization in this notebook, all available model parameters are listed below.
+**_Heterogeneous populations:_** Nodes can be assigned different values for a given parameter by passing a list of values (with length = number of nodes) for that parameter in the constructor.

 All constructor parameters are listed and described below, followed by examples of use cases for various elaborations of the model are shown below (non-exhaustive list of use cases).